Sacramento Mediation Attorney Takes You Through the Divorce Process

 Avoiding litigation and achieving your goals

 One of the most frustrating aspects of divorce in California is dealing with a crowded court calendar that can slow the process to a crawl.
 In addition, court hearings are stressful and very expensive.
 Also, the adversarial nature of a trial can make it difficult for parents to cooperate later for the sake of their children.
 However, for many divorcing couples, mediation is a viable option.
-At the Law Office of Stephanie L. Williams, we perform mediation services for divorcing couples.
+At Williams Family Law, we perform mediation services for divorcing couples.
 We also counsel clients who are going through the mediation process, and we review their settlement agreements prior to signing.
 If you are wondering if mediation is right for your divorce, trust a board-certified family law specialist to answer your questions so you can make the right choice.

 How divorce mediation works in California